Tim Lincecum: Second World Series championship (2012)

-No-hitters and Third World Series championship (2013–2015)
+Third World Series championship and no-hitters (2012–2015)

 During the 2012 offseason, Lincecum used a conditioning program to improve his coordination.
 His performance in spring training in 2013 was lackluster, as he posted a 10.57 ERA.
 Cain and Madison Bumgarner were both ahead of him in the rotation to start the season.
 On July 13, Lincecum no-hit the Padres 9–0 at Petco Park, the first no-hitter ever pitched in that stadium and the first of his career.
 He struck out 13 batters and walked four while throwing a career-high 148 pitches.
 Lincecum finished the first half of his season with a losing record (5–9), but his 4.26 ERA was lower than what it had been in the first half of 2012 (6.42).

+On September 20 at Yankee Stadium, Lincecum struck out New York Yankees center fielder Curtis Granderson swinging in the bottom of the second inning for his 1,500th career strikeout, becoming the fastest Giants pitcher in franchise history to reach the milestone.

 Lincecum pitched to an ERA of 4.54 in the second half of the 2013 season; however, the Giants bullpen accounted for an unusually high 12 earned runs charged to Lincecum.
 In 32 starts in 2013, Lincecum went 10–14 with a 4.37 ERA, striking out 193 in 197 2/3 innings.
 By the end of the year, he had 1,510 strikeouts, the third-highest total by a pitcher over his first seven years (behind Tom Seaver's 1,655 and Bert Blyleven's 1,546).
 On October 22, Lincecum signed a two-year, $35 million contract, which prevented him from becoming a free agent.